 To deal with today’s dynamic business environment ranging from challenges caused by pandemics, shutdowns, geo-political conflicts, and supply chain disruptions, organizations need to be able to be sustainable, operationally resilient, conform to ESG goals, deploy the latest cybersecurity tools, and connect its workforces from any location.

-Once all the resources are gathered, MOM tools need to be established for implementing product designs to specifications, developing the formulations or recipes for manufacturing the desired products, as well as manufacturing of product or products that conform to specifications and comply with regulations.
+Once all the resources are gathered, MOM tools need to be established for implementing product designs to specifications, developing the formulations or recipes for manufacturing the desired finished products, as well as manufacturing of product or products that conform to specifications and comply with regulations.

 Organizations must monitor and adjust their processes quickly and automatically, to efficiently evaluate the situation when an inevitable glitch occurs.
 This is a prime opportunity for digital transformation through MOM systems.